liferay/liferay-docs/devGuide/en/chapters/08-opensocial.markdown

 ---

-As a demonstration, we will send messages from a *Directory* portlet to the *Google Map* gadget.
+As a demonstration, we will send messages from a custom *Directory* portlet to the *Google Map* gadget.
 For each user listed in the *Directory* portlet, we will create a *Show in Google Maps* link that, when selected, displays the location of the user's address in the *Google Map* gadget.

-This portlet is much like Liferay's *Directory* portlet.
+This portlet is much like Liferay's *Portal Directory* portlet.
 The first thing we need to do is edit the portlet's `address.jsp` file to configure a Google Maps link.

 As you know from explanations given earlier, the *Google Map* gadget is distinguished as a subscriber.
 Therefore, the *Directory* portlet needs to take